automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Rubeosaurus.md

 # Rubeosaurus
-## Description: A ceratopsian dinosaur from the Two Medicine Formation.
+## A ceratopsian dinosaur from the Two Medicine Formation.